 We do not consider that satellite roosts will be affected by the proposal.
-We consider the local environs are unlikely to support linked maternity roosts.
 There was no indication of elevated use of the site such as would occur if this roost type were present.
 We judge there is no risk to a satellite roost at this site from the proposed work.